Sgendelsman/Morsr/README.md

 ### Morsr Alarm Box

 With 21st Century smoke detectors and ceiling sprinklers constantly advancing to deeper and deeper levels of complexity and connectivity, we wanted to roll out a new set of safety devices that will be able to help first responders across the country.
-Using our new Fyre Alarm Boxes, a Firehouse Watchdesk can connect to street corners up to **30 feet away**.
-All a civilian has to do is start a fire, realize arson is a crime, run to the street corner, and pull the Telegraph Fyre Alarm Box!
+Using our new Morsr Alarm Boxes, a Firehouse Watchdesk can connect to street corners up to **30 miles away**.
+All a civilian has to do is pull the nearest Morsr Alarm Box to a fire, and the department will be signalled with that box number.

-We assembled a crack team of specialists from around the world to make sure this device would be truly unique.
-Here is what they had to say about the up-and-coming innovations we keep churning out:

->"Who is this?
-Why do you keep calling me?"
->-James E. Leonard, Chief of New York City Fire Department

->"Don't believe everything you read on the internet!"
->-Abraham Lincoln

 ### Markdown